-Prescription painkillers should always be taken under medical supervision.
+Patients taking prescription painkillers should always receive medical supervision.
 For most cases of non-cancer pain, use of prescription opioids should be relatively brief to avoid opioid dependence and addiction.
 Because of the addictive potential of opioids, individuals must have a legitimate prescription to receive these drugs.

 Common Reasons for Hoarding Opioids

-Unfortunately, the availability of prescription opioids has proliferated in the past few decades, with more than 650,000 opioid prescriptions being dispensed per day.
+Unfortunately, the availability of prescription opioids has proliferated in the past few decades, with more than 650,000 opioid prescriptions dispensed per day.
 Given the wide availability of prescription drugs, it is no surprise that some people have begun hoarding opioids.
-The reasons for this vary.
+The reasons for this varies.

 In many cases, an entire prescription of opioids may be more than a person needs.
 For instance, a person may take opioids for a day or two following surgery but may switch to non-prescription painkillers thereafter, leaving excess pills in the bottle.